 The user cannot upload the whole folder in one go with the S3 management console

-Use the Enable Enhanced Uploader option from the S3 console while uploading objects (NOTE – Its no longer supported by AWS)
+Use the Enable Enhanced Uploader option from the S3 console while uploading objects (NOTE – The S3 console now natively supports folder upload via drag and drop without any special option)

 A media company produces new video files on-premises every day with a total size of around 100GB after compression.
 All files have a size of 1-2 GB and need to be uploaded to Amazon S3 every night in a fixed time window between 3am and 5am.
 Current upload takes almost 3 hours, although less than half of the available bandwidth is used.
 What step(s) would ensure that the file uploads are able to complete in the allotted time window?